How to Set Up SSH Keys for GitHub (Mac, Linux and Windows)

 git clone https://github.com/username/repository.git

-If you have an existing repository cloned via HTTPS and want to switch it to SSH:
+If you already cloned via HTTPS and want to switch:

 git remote set-url origin [email protected]:username/repository.git